Is there a limit to the number of people on the guided hike?

 Can I hike on my own to the Walcott Quarry or Stephen Fossil Beds?

 No. To protect this valuable resource, access to the fossil beds is restricted to guided hikes.
 The Burgess Shale fossil sites receive the highest level of protection we can provide while still giving visitors the chance to visit them.
 The Stanley Glacier fossil site in Kootenay National Park is not restricted and can be accessed without a guide.

-Are the two trips very difficult?
+Are the three trips very difficult?